RBhupi/Sage-QuickRef/README.md

 : is an optional shell script to automate building the complicated Docker image with tags etc.

 `Makefile`
-: optional but the reccomended file includes commands for building the Docker image, running tests, and deploying the plugin.
+: optional but the recommended file includes commands for building the Docker image, running tests, and deploying the plugin.

 ### 3. ECR Configs and Docs
-You can do this step (_except sage.yaml_) after testing on the node but before the [ERC submission](#Edge-code-repository). :smile:
+You can do this step (_except **sage.yaml**_) after testing on the node but before the [ERC submission](#Edge-code-repository). :smile:

 `sage.yaml*`
 : is the configuration file useful for ECR and job submission?
 Most importantly it specifies the version and input arguments.